brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 Yes, this is a weird mix of C++ and Rust.
 And there's an enormous amount here that's completely novel - a new kind of `concept`{:.language-cpp} declaration (C++20 isn't even out yet!), a new kind of `virtual`{:.language-cpp} that is purely static (taking the example from Matt Calabrese's [P1292](https://wg21.link/p1292), sticking in a language proposal that I've been working on for a while that didn't make C++20 ([P0847](https://wg21.link/p0847)).
 Oh, and effectively a new kind of unified function call syntax proposal - since all of the names declared in these `impl` blocks we'd expect to be able to find using normal member lookup.

-This does check all my boxes - it's explicit, it's unobtrusive, it can easily be checked early (did you implement all the pure `virtual`{:.language-cpp} members?), and we can provide defaults.
+This does check all my boxes - it's explicit, it's unobtrusive, it can easily be checked early (did you implement all the pure `virtual`{:.language-cpp} members?), and we can provide associated functions.

 This also looks a little like something else: C++0x Concepts.